Today (August 12, 2015): Review of Alila Villas Uluwatu (Bali, Indonesia).

 - The hotel’s iconic Sunset Cabana – an overhanging cliff-side platform with dramatic views over the Indian Ocean – is one of the most photographed hotel features in the world.
 You will find it on the cover of many travel and fashion magazine.

 - About 400 steps through the jungle (a 10 minute walk down and a 20 minute walk up when you are in shape) will bring you to a private and remote golden sand beach.
 It is one of Bali’s most beautiful beaches, somehow reminiscent of Hawaii’s rugged Napali Coast.
-Keep in mind that most of the beach disappears at high tide and is in the shade for most of the day (except for a few hours around noon – so time your visit accordingly).
+Keep in mind the beach disappears at high tide and is in the shade for most of the day (except for a few hours around noon – so time your visit accordingly).
 Also, there is no beach club or service, so the beach is simply there to be enjoyed in all its natural beauty.

 - You’ll be assigned a 24-hour personal butler during your stay (with a choice of private, discreet and indulgent service options).